075-082-094-110-CloudHack-1/CloudHack/README.md

 ```
 kubectl get pods
 ```
-Copy the NAME of the three pods
+Copy the NAME of the three pods somewhere because we will use them in the next step.
+This is also where you can see the status of your pods, if the status of any of the pods is ContainerCreating, wait for a minute & type the above command again to see if your pods are ready or not.

-**8.** Now we will enable port forwarding on all the pods so that we can interact with the kubernetes cluster from localhost.
+**8.** Now we will enable port forwarding on all the pods so that we can interact with the kubernetes cluster from localhost - this basically maps the container port to a local system port of your choice.
 Run the following in three different terminal windows:

 For Flask-webapp:
 ```